Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Discussion

 We require SBLAs to be associated with halos if they are inside the viral radius (see Eq. \ref{eq:rvir}) and within $2\,\vth$ in velocity space (see Eq. \ref{eq:deltav}).
-This requirement does not necessarily mean that $\vsbla$ will equal twice $\vth$, but it is a reasonable expectation value based on this hypothesis.
-Note that we use hard limits on the decision of halo in/out and SBLA boundaries here, but halos are not hard edged (see Sect. \ref{subsec:CGM region}) and in SDSS the Gaussian instrumental broadening clearly plays a role (as explained in Sect. \ref{subsec:smoothing}).
+This requirement in itself does not provide that $\vsbla$ will equal twice $\vth$; the above hypothesis is suggests that the kinematic window should be filled with absorbing gas but the specific spectral size will depend on how the size is measured and the details of how gas dynamics maps to a $\laf$ absorption.
+Note also that we use hard limits on the decision of halo in/out and SBLA boundaries here, but halos are not hard edged (see Sect. \ref{subsec:CGM region}) and in SDSS the Gaussian instrumental broadening clearly plays a role (as explained in Sect. \ref{subsec:smoothing}).

 Turning back again to Fig \ref{fig:hierarchy median mass}, we compare the median halo mass estimate, in the black line, with the hypothesised value of $\vsbla = 2\,\vth$, in the green dashed line.
 At $z=2$, we can see that, as we lower the flux limit, our estimates increasingly align with this hypothesis, with failure to conform to this expectation coming from the smallest SBLAs ($\vsbla \leqslant 85\kms$).
-In any case, most SBLA sizes reside below this line, implying that this hypothesis is a good indicator of the upper limit of the halo mass that SBLAs trace.
+In any case, most $\vsbla$ samples reside below this line, implying that this hypothesis is a good indicator of the upper limit of the halo mass that SBLAs trace.
 For $z=3$, this is also true, with the caveat that once again the smallest SBLAs do not conform to the expectation of the hypothesis.

-The SDSS-like SBLAs at $z=3$ seem to match the $\vth$ directly, with no need for the adjustment to the $2\, \vth$, no doubt due to the smoothing kernel.
-At $z=2$, we typically get higher $\vsbla$ than $\vth$, but it is less than the aforementioned $\vsbla = 2\,\vth$.
+The SDSS SBLA samples at both redshifts seem to match the $\vth$ directly, with no need for the adjustment to the $2\, \vth$, no doubt due to the smoothing kernel.